Design System Implementation

 Design System Foundations

-The project established a scalable design system that provided a consistent visual and structural framework for the platform.
-By defining shared tokens, components, and layout patterns, the system created a unified language for building new interfaces across the product.
+The project established a scalable design system that provided a consistent visual and structural framework across the platform.
+By translating standardized templates into shared tokens, components, and layout patterns, the system created a unified foundation for building and scaling new interfaces

 Key outcomes included:

-• Reduced over 180 individual wireframe screens into approximately 40 reusable templates
+• Consolidated over 180 individual wireframe screens into approximately 40 reusable templates

-• Established a scalable design system foundation for the platform
+• Established a token-driven design system aligned between Figma variables and the codebase

 Enabling Scalable Product Development